 The Cellcom Green Bay Marathon charity partners and their volunteers play a vital role in the planning and execution of this exciting community event.
-The marathon has three charity partners each year with staggered three-year terms.
+The marathon has two charity partners each year with staggered three-year terms.
 This structure allows one new charity to join the event each year.

 The charity partners benefit financially from the net proceeds of the Cellcom Green Bay Marathon, as well as from the pledge revenue they earn by using the marathon as a platform for their causes.
 In 2019, the event generated contributions of $54,000 for the marathon’s two charity partners, bringing the total cumulative contributions to $1.5 million over the last 20 years.
 The charities also benefit from the community exposure provided by the event.
 Last year, the event attracted over 10,000 registrants.

 To be eligible to partner with the Cellcom Green Bay Marathon your organization must meet the following criteria.
 Organizations that do not meet the criteria will not be considered.